Marble Run With an Inclined Plane

 Drop a marble or other small ball at the top of the inclined plane and watch it roll down to land in one of the cups.

-With a few household materials, you can create an inclined plane that allows kids to discover and learn through play.
+You can easily create this inclined plane that allows kids to discover and learn through play.
+Enjoy the benefits of hands-on engagement with a simple material like recycled cardboard!

 STEM board on Pinterest